ibexa/documentation-user/docs/pim/create_virtual_product.md

 ---
-description: Virtual products are a non-tangible items such as memberships, services, warranties.
+description: Virtual products are non-tangible items such as memberships, services, warranties.
 ---

 # Virtual products

 Virtual product is a special type of a [Product](products.md).

-Virtual products are a non-tangible items such as memberships, services, warranties.
+Virtual products are non-tangible items such as memberships, services, warranties.
 They can be sold individually, or as part of a product bundle.

 As physical products, virtual products can have their own [variants](work_with_product_variants.md), [assets](work_with_product_assets.md) or [attributes](products.md#attributes).